-Original Off-Broadway and Broadway Casts, 1967/1968 (RCA, 2CDs) (1 / 5) Many musical theater traditionalists were nonplussed when the seminal rock musical Hair became a big hit Off-Broadway and then on Broadway in the late 1960s.
+Original Off-Broadway and Broadway Casts, 1967/1968 (RCA, 2CDs) (1 / 5) Many musical theater traditionalists were nonplussed when the seminal rock musical Hair was a big success Off-Broadway and then on Broadway in the late 1960s.
 But the overall excellence of the score of this seminal rock musical, with truly great music by Galt MacDermot and scattershot-quality lyrics by Gerome Ragni and James Rado, was recognized from the beginning, and several songs from the show became pop hits that received a lot of radio airplay — most notably “Aquarius,” “Let the Sunshine In,” “Good Morning, Starshine,” and “Easy to Be Hard.”
 Unfortunately, judging on the basis of the cast albums, the original productions were deplorable in that they featured lots of substandard singing, as is proved by RCA’s re-release of those albums in a two-CD Broadway Deluxe Collector’s Edition.
-On both discs, the singing ranges from very good (in a few cases) through merely adequate and right on down to execrable; as recorded for the Off-Broadway album, “Aquarius” and “Good Morning, Starshine” are sung so poorly and so far off-pitch that you’ll gasp.
+On both discs, the singing ranges from very good (in a few cases) to merely adequate and right on down to execrable; for example, as recorded for the Off-Broadway album, “Aquarius” and “Good Morning, Starshine” are sung so poorly and so far off-pitch that you’ll gasp.
 The few listenable performances of songs from MacDermot’s phenomenal score are to be found on the Broadway recording.
-Among them are Lynn Kellogg’s “Easy to Be Hard” and Shelley Plimpton’s “Frank Mills, ” and it’s fun to hear a young Diane Keaton and Melba Moore in “Black Boys” and “White Boys,” respectively.
+Among them are Lynn Kellogg’s “Easy to Be Hard” and Shelley Plimpton’s “Frank Mills, ” plus it’s fun to hear a young Diane Keaton and Melba Moore in “Black Boys” and “White Boys,” respectively.
 Leads Ragni (as Berger) and Rado (as Claude), who wrote the book for the show as well as the lyrics, sing well enough, but their interpretations lack theatrical charisma.
-With the exceptions noted above, and a couple of others, the performances to be found on these recordings are off-putting and dispiriting — which didn’t stop the Broadway recording from becoming a best-seller anyway. — Michael Portantiere
+With the exceptions noted above, and a couple of others, the performances to be found on these recordings are off-putting and dispiriting — which didn’t stop the Broadway album from becoming a best-seller anyway. — Michael Portantiere

 Original London Cast 1968 (Decca) (1 / 5) Decca released two LPs worth of recordings of songs from the original London production of Hair, “the American tribal love-rock musical.”
 As Peter Knight explains in his notes for the CD release, “the show contains some 34 titles but, when the initial recording [of the London Hair} was made in 1968, it was impossible to cram them all onto one 12-inch vinyl pressing … Fresh Hair [a follow-up album} was conceived to resolve the problem.”
 Both albums are included in full on the single CD.
 Unfortunately, the singing here is often as ragged and out of tune as what’s to be heard on the recordings of the Off-Broadway and Broadway productions.
 That sadly includes very shaky performances of “Aquarius,” led by J. Vincent Edwards, and “Sodomy,” led by Michael Feast.
 Leads Oliver Tobias, Paul Nicholas, and Annabel Leventon fare much better.
 (Nicholas would be heard from again, in several subsequent West End musicals and on their cast albums.)
 Still, for a really worthy recording of this great score with solid singing across the board, look elsewhere.
 (See below.) — M.P.